 together, and since they comprise different parts of a pixel they do not line

-Excellent at 1024x768.
-All test patterns are clearly visible and defined in both the
+Excellent, all patterns are clearly visible and defined in both the

 horizontal and vertical axis.